 Digital paintbrush by Alex Trochut

 3. Stack It Like It Is with Letterstacking Logo

 Letter-stacked logos are a rare case and there is a high possibility that the trend might catch some pace in the coming year.
 Letter stacking is the technique where fonts and letters become the most important aspect of the branding (read wordmarks).
-For example, the logo designs of Film Independent and New York City Ballet have the letters stacked with the lines dedicated to a specific set of words.
+For example, the logo designs of New York City Ballet and Film Independent have letters stacked with the lines dedicated to a specific set of words.

 Image Source: Nycballet